practicalli/spacemacs/alternative-tooling/index.md

 # Alternative Tooling

-Alternatives tooling that can be used with Spacemancs but it not the recommended approach of Practicalli Spaceamcs
+Alternatives tooling that can be used with Spacemancs but it not the recommended approach of Practicalli Spacemacs

 * [Joker for linting](joker.md)
 * Parinfer for structural editing